spike-project/spike/README.md

         * any data in memory in a `Numpy` buffer.

-SPIKE allows to process datasets interactively from an iPython prompt, and is perfectly working in `IPython Notebook` .
+SPIKE allows to process datasets interactively from an IPython prompt, and is perfectly working in `IPython Notebook` .

 * Look at the examples files ( `eg_*.py` ) for examples and some documentation.
 * display is performed using the `Matplotlib` library.